ash-kad21/task-master/context/MCP_INTEGRATION.md

 # Task Master MCP Integration

-This document outlines how Task Master CLI functionality is integrated with MCP (Master Control Program) architecture to provide both CLI and programmatic API access to features.
+This document outlines how Task Master Pro CLI functionality is integrated with MCP (Master Control Program) architecture to provide both CLI and programmatic API access to features.

 ## Architecture Overview